tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

 …
 ```
-As we add the bootstrap and kinesis runner, we&#8217;ll pull these environment variables in as well.
+As we add the bootstrap and kinesis runner, we'll pull these environment variables in as well.

-Now we&#8217;ll need to add some additional npm packages:
+Now we'll need to add some additional npm packages:

   * `npm install aws-sdk --save` &#8211; For creating the Kinesis stream and publishing in the HTTP Function
   * `npm install js-yaml --save-dev` &#8211; For parsing the env.yml file for the bootstrap + runner
   * `npm install concurrently --save-dev` &#8211; To make a clean npm task to start everything
   * `npm install -g kinesalite` &#8211; Kinesis emulation

-We&#8217;re ready to add in local kinesis now.
+We're ready to add in local kinesis now.

 ### 3. Bootstrap the Stream